 Track mileage automatically

-Get startedHow To Claim Vehicle Depreciation from the IRS
+Get startedHow To Claim Car Depreciation from the IRS

-If you're a small business owner, it's in your best interest to find every deduction you are entitled to.
+If you're a small business owner, unlocking every deduction you are entitled to can improve your business and bottom line.

-One key deduction that many small business owners are not even aware of is depreciation.
-This is the continual decline in the value of a property with a useful life of more than one year.
+One of the most significant deductions many small business owners are unaware of is car depreciation.
+So, if you're using your car for business, you can deduct the depreciation on your taxes.
+Depreciation is the continual decline in the value of a property with a useful life of more than one year.

 How to claim vehicle depreciation